kadenflick/FlickTools/docs/templates.md

 # Tool Template

 Use this template to create a new toolbox tool.
 The naming convention for a tool source file is `NameOfTool_category.py`.
 New tools should be placed in the approriate category subfolder in the `tools` directory.
-Once a new tool is created, update the `.pyt` file for the appropriate toolbox.
+Once a new tool is created, add it to a toolbox by updating the appropriate `.pyt` file.

 ```python
 import arcpy